Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	mvn clean package -Pdist,web,hadoop-3.1 -DskipTests

-A tar distribution package will be generated under 'smart-dist/target'. unzip the tar distribution package to ${SMART_HOME} directory, the configuration files of SSM is under '${SMART_HOME}/conf'.
+A tar distribution package will be generated under 'smart-dist/target'.
+Unzip the tar distribution package to ${SMART_HOME} directory, and the configuration files of SSM is under '${SMART_HOME}/conf'.
 For more detailed information, please refer to BUILDING.txt file.

 # Configure SSM